Pink Princess Philodendron: Complete Care Guide

 Philodendrons are native to the equator, so they like it warm: 60-80 F (16-27 F) through the winter, and even warmer in the summertime.

 Philodendrons are not heavy feeders, but they will benefit from a monthly application of balanced houseplant fertilizer.
-This organic formula on Amazon is a good choice.

 If your plant seems sluggish to grow in the summer, give it fertilizer every two or three weeks until it starts to put out new growth.